• Skip to primary navigation

 Be a factory, not a warehouse

-As good and inspiring as the Joe Rogan / Steve-O podcast was, it hadn’t moved me to write this until Steve-O came out with something whilst discussing stand-up.
+As good as the Steve-O podcast was, it hadn’t moved me to write this until he came out with something whilst discussing stand-up.

 “Be a comedy factory, not a comedy warehouse.”